Thursday, July 30, 2009

 Dr. Delaney doesn't mention it, but while getting her Masters she lived in Oregon and went to school there.
 Meanwhile her and her husband lived together in a small, sustainable house called a yurt.
 A yurt is circular nomadic structure and commonly used on the steppes of Central Asia.

 In the center of her own yurt, Dr. Delaney and her witty sense of humor painted a mariner's compass.
 "That way I could refer to my kitchen as being in the west wing and the sitting area in the east wing.
 It was very fun," Delaney said.
+Dr. Delaney also has three children and has done a spectacular job raising them.
+She says that they have helped her keep her footing, her bearings and her priorities on what is important.

 More w/ Don Hopkins